-The Erskine education faculty give abundant personal attention to each teacher candidate.
-Teaching is more a craft than a mechanical process and a teacher is a craftsman who must develop an individual style.
+Erskine education faculty members give abundant personal attention to each teacher candidate.
+Teaching is more a craft than a mechanical process, and a teacher is a craftsman who must develop an individual style.
 We will get to know you well and help you develop your gifts into the skills of a great teacher.

 Starting with their freshman year, Erskine education majors spend more time in active classrooms than most other education majors.
 Not only does classroom experience tell you if teaching is right for you, but there is no better way to learn to be a teacher than practicing it.
 Our graduates have found themselves more experienced than some teacher candidates who have master’s degrees in education.